hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/4-Settings-DeviceNet-Slave.md

 <br>

-**1. Using the TP, select a DeviceNet slave in the industrial communication firmware settings and reboot the robot controller.**
+**1. Using the TP, select a DeviceNet slave in the industrial communication PCI Slot settings and reboot the robot controller.**

-![[Figure 1.3.7.4-1 Firmware Settings]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/4-Slave_setting/image_1.png>)
+![[Figure 1.3.7.4-1 PCI Slot Settings]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/4-Slave_setting/image_1.png>)

 <br>